alpersonalwebsite/react/03_local-state.md

 }
 ```

 ... and, since in this tutorial we are using `create-react-app` you don´t have to worry about wiring up Babel.
-It´s part of the package!
+It´s part of the package!!!

 ### Lifting state